Maxillary hypoplasia: Research directions

 Research on the topic of maxillary hypoplasia is currently focused on the best way to treat and manage the disorder.
-A retrospective study was published in January of 2020 that evaluated the accuracy of virtual surgical planning-assisted management of maxillary hypoplasia.
+A retrospective study was published in January 2020 that evaluated the accuracy of virtual surgical planning-assisted management of maxillary hypoplasia.
 The study found that virtual surgical planning was an acceptable alternative to conventional planning and demonstrated to be very accurate.